a-ignatov-parc/tvdml/README.md

 To render any react component you need to provide rendering factory to `TVDML.render` pipeline.

-Pipeline's payload will be passed as first argument to rendering factory so you'll be able to map it's props to rendering tree.
+Pipeline's payload will be passed as the first argument to rendering factory so you'll be able to map it's props to rendering tree.

 ```js
 import React from 'react';